-The alarm wiring block, located on the left side wall of the enclosure, uses screw-in type DIN rail mounted terminal blocks.
-Connect designated alarm outputs to the local alarm-sending unit or device using appropriate wire with gauge sizes from 0.2 to 2.5 mm (22 to 12 AWG).
-Strip the wires 8 mm (0.315 in.) before connecting to terminal block.
+The alarm wiring block, located on the left side wall of the enclosure, uses screw-in DIN-rail mounted terminal blocks.
+Connect designated alarm outputs to the local alarm-sending unit or device using appropriate wire with gauge sizes from 0.2 to 2.5 mm2 (22 to 12 AWG).
+Strip the wires 8 mm (0.32 in.) before connecting to the terminal block.